SATIVAR/sativar-isis-gemini/server/readme.md

 This directory contains the Node.js/Express backend for the SATIVAR-ISIS application.
 Its primary responsibilities are:

 1. To provide a secure API for the frontend to interact with.
-2. To manage the connection and queries to a persistent **SQLite** database.
+2. To manage the connection and queries to persistent **SQLite** databases for all application data (settings, reminders, users, products, etc.).
 3. To act as a secure layer, protecting sensitive operations.

 ## Getting Started